Acute Fatty Liver of Pregnancy

 a physical exam.
 The best way to diagnose AFLP is by a liver biopsy.
 This involves

 taking a sample of liver tissue for exam under a microscope.
-This may not always be
+It may not always be

 possible in pregnancy.
 Most often, your symptoms of AFLP are enough to diagnose the